catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

       Create a security group rule for SSH access   TAGS: [] Import an SSH keypair TAGS: []

+|

-We are going to need to provide the path to a valid SSH key in order for this playbook to work.
-You can edit ``create-network.yml`` and update the ``ssh_public_key`` variable, or we can override the variable when we run the playbook as shown below:
+In order for this playbook to work, the path to a valid SSH key must be provided.
+Edit ``create-network.yml`` and update the ``ssh_public_key`` variable, or override the variable when running the playbook as shown below:

 .. code-block:: bash